ArghyaChatterjee/odom_from_tf/README.md

 # odom_from_tf
 This repository contains code which listens to tf tree and publish odometry message as a topic (useful for packages like cartographer ros).

-# Odometry Generation From Transform Tree

 This node will listen to tf tree of cartographer_ros node and publish the transform message to a topic as `/odom` topic.

 ## Start the Odom from TF package